-Vitamin C is an extremely sensitive nutrient to heat, light, and air and can be easily destroyed during food preparation, cooking, or storage.
-Many common cooking methods, like boiling, can cause this water-soluble vitamin C to leach out of food.
-It means the water in which you boiled spinach or broccoli, which you poured down the drain, is way rich in Vitamin C than spinach or broccoli on your plate.
+Vitamin C is an extremely sensitive nutrient to heat, light, and air and can thus be easily destroyed during food preparation, cooking, or storage.
+Many standard cooking methods, like boiling, can cause this water-soluble vitamin C to leach out of food.
+It means the water in which you boiled spinach or broccoli (which you may have poured down the drain), is rich in Vitamin C.

-Boiling reduces vitamin C content more than any other cooking method as it can leach out of vegetables when they're immersed in hot water.
+Boiling reduces the vitamin C content in the food- perhaps more than any other cooking method.
 Green vegetables like broccoli, lettuce, spinach, and bell pepper may lose up to 50% or more of their vitamin C when boiled.

 Research has shown that stir-frying can significantly reduce the amount of vitamin C in broccoli and red cabbage.
-Whereas, steaming broccoli, spinach, and lettuce reduces their vitamin C content by only 9–15%.
-Meanwhile, microwaving 20–30% of the vitamin C in green vegetables is lost during which is less than most cooking methods.
+Whereas steaming broccoli, spinach, and lettuce reduces their vitamin C content by only 9–15%.
+Meanwhile, microwaving can cause 20–30% of the vitamin C in green vegetables, which is less than most cooking methods.

 Here are some tips to reduce the loss of Vitamin C:

-- Choose fresh fruits and vegetables that can be eaten in its raw form so that no vitamins are lost through cooking such as use it in salads, juices, smoothies or shakes, etc.
+- Choose fresh fruits and vegetables that can be eaten in its raw form so that no vitamins are lost through cooking.
+Use it in salads, juices, smoothies or shakes.

-- Use pan-frying, roasting, and searing method as they do not involve water.
-Although the food may still lose some vitamins (due to heat exposure), but still is typically less than you would lose with a method that uses water.
+- Use pan-frying, roasting, and searing methods to cook as they do not involve water.
+Although the food may still lose some vitamins (due to heat exposure).
+However, it will still be less compared to the time water is used for cooking, such as boiling.

-- For better nutrient retention, it is advised to cooked foods as fast as possible with less heat and water.
+- It is advised to cook foods as fast as possible with less heat and water for better nutrient retention.

-- Steaming is one of the best cooking methods for preserving nutrients, including water-soluble vitamin B and C. Scientists have found that steaming green vegetables reduces vitamin C content by only 9–15%.
+- Steaming is one of the best cooking methods for preserving nutrients, including water-soluble vitamins such as vitamin B and C. Scientists have found that steaming green vegetables reduce vitamin C content by only 9–15%.

 - Try to eat any cooked vegetables within a day as their vitamin C content may continue to decline when it gets exposed to air.

-So if you are concerned that you are not getting adequate Vitamin C from foods, consider taking a once-daily multivitamin supplement including Vitamin C, which is safe, effective, and easy to do.
+So if you are concerned that you are not getting adequate Vitamin C from foods, consider taking a once-daily multivitamin supplement that contains Vitamin C. This is quite safe, effective, and easy to do.

-However, there are a few factors that you may need to keep in mind before choosing a vitamin C or Multivitamin supplement:
+However, there are a few factors that you may need to keep in mind before choosing a vitamin C or Multivitamin supplement.
+They are:

 - Look for a supplement derived from organic natural whole food sources.

-- Choose one with ascorbic acid form, as it has a higher bioavailability rate.
+- Choose a supplement in ascorbic acid form, as it has a higher bioavailability rate.
 In simpler terms, it means that your body will be able to absorb the micronutrient easily and effectively.

-- Additionally, choosing vitamin C in the form of ascorbic acid along with multivitamins such as zinc, iron, B Vitamins will not only boost your vitamin C uptake but also your intake of other nutrients.
+- Additionally, choosing vitamin C in the form of ascorbic acid and multivitamins such as zinc, iron, and B Vitamins to boost your vitamin C uptake and your intake of other nutrients.

-- To ensure getting an adequate amount of vitamin C from the supplement, look for a supplement that provides up to 500mg vitamin C per serving.
+- To ensure you get an adequate amount of vitamin C from supplements, look for one that provides you with 500mg vitamin C per serving.

 Consider Daily-Greens Effervescent tablets.
-It delivers complete wholefood nutrition including key vitamins (along with Vitamin C) and antioxidants in the most natural way.
-One effervescent tablets serve you 400mg of Vitamin C in Ascorbic acid form.
-Effervescent formula increase the bioavailability
+It delivers complete wholefood nutrition, including key vitamins (along with Vitamin C) and antioxidants, in the most natural way.
+One effervescent tablets serve you 400mg of Vitamin C in the ascorbic acid form.
+Additionally, the effervescent formula increases the bioavailability.

 of nutrients means it activates the nutrients so that it gets absorbed and utilised in body well.